 Photo by Jack Manning (New York Times)

 World Champion Magnus Carlsen tipped the money scales at €745,211 ($US839,800.63) followed by Fabiano Caruana at €719,476 ($US810,799.09).
-Most of these earnings are from their world championship match where they earned €600,000 and €400,000 respectively.
+Most of these earnings are from their world championship match where they earned €600,000 and €400,000, respectively.
 Some of the figures on the prize rankings are truly shocking for players who spend an inordinate amount of time honing their craft.

 Magnus Carlsen earned many times more than the €745,211 listed on the chart.
 Many of the top players have sponsorships and attract hefty appearance fees.

-In fact, a recent article written by Mike Klein on chess.com cited research that showed chess providing tangible benefits in the lower grades when critical thinking skills are developing at a high rate.
+In fact, a recent article written by Mike Klein on chess.com cited research that showed chess provides tangible benefits in the lower grades when critical thinking skills are developing at a high rate.
 As far as embarking on a career in chess, it remains a choice with tremendous opportunity costs.
-After being inducted in the U.S. Chess Hall of Fame in April 2016, Ashley gave a number of interviews.
+After being inducted into the U.S. Chess Hall of Fame in April 2016, Ashley gave a number of interviews.
 One was highlighted in Yahoo!
 Finance in which he stated,

 “The reality for a person like me is if you never make it to the top 20 in the world, there are very limited ways to make money in chess,” he tells Yahoo Finance.
 “Teaching is the most consistent, because people want to get coached by a grandmaster.
 That’s nice money.
 Writing books, doing lectures, doing appearances.
 I do live commentary online for tournaments around the world.
 So a grandmaster has to cobble together all that stuff.
 Otherwise you’ll starve.
 You can’t make a living if you only play.”

-After earning the GM title in 1999, Maurice Ashley was on the professional circuit for several years winning 2000 & 2001 Foxwoods Open.
+After earning the GM title in 1999, Maurice Ashley was on the professional circuit for several years, winning 2000 & 2001 Foxwoods Open.
 In his highest-earning year, he found that such a lifestyle would not be economically sustainable when accounting for many factors.
-He found other ways to earn a living in chess and now is a world-class commentator.
+He found other ways to earn a living in chess and is now a world-class commentator.
 Photo courtesy of Maurice Ashley.

 There is this burning question about chess when talking about how to harness talent.
 How does one justify spending an inordinate amount of time studying chess when the financial payoff is so little?
 I personally have known a number of players who have invested decades in focusing on chess with little material sustenance.
 It’s a serious question for any young player to consider and perhaps looking up the term “opportunity cost” would help.

-As we look at some of these figures we can only think about whether there is a future of the million-dollar tournaments that Ashley organized.
+As we look at some of these figures, we can only think about whether there is a future for the million-dollar tournaments that Ashley organized.
 There was a lot of debate during that period.
 The million-dollar model was not sustainable for a number of reasons, but the new FIDE President Arkady Dvorkovich will have his work cut out so that many talented players will have a chance to earn a decent living if they choose to be a championship contender.